jz-myproduct/MyProduct-app/README.md

 Basic application controller tests are implemented.

-If you want to run test, load fixtures first.
+If you want to run tests, load fixtures first.

 ```
 bin/console doctrine:fixtures:load